torbsd/torbsd.github.io/index.md

 There are three aspects of the __TDP’s__ approach:

-* Increase the number of Tor relays running BSDs, focused on the server/network layer.
-We envision this happening by increasing the total number of relays, not by convincing operators of relays using non-BSD operating systems to convert;
+* Increase the number of Tor relays running BSDs.
+We envision this happening by increasing the total number of relays, not by convincing operators of relays using non-BSD operating systems to switch;

 * To make the Tor Browser Bundle available under BSD operating systems using native packaging mechanisms.
 Our first target is OpenBSD;